aajuvonen/holocosmo/doc/CONTRIBUTING.md

 # HoloCosmo Entry Initialization & Migration Guide

-This document outlines the procedure for initializing new HoloCosmo entries using the init_hc_entry.py script and provides guidance on gradually migrating existing files into the new HC-NNN-CAT system.
+This document outlines the procedure for initializing new HoloCosmo entries using the `doc/hc_entry.py `script and provides guidance on gradually migrating existing files into the new HC-NNN-CAT system.

 ---

-## A. Using init_hc_entry.py
+## A. Using hc_entry.py

-The init_hc_entry.py script automates the creation of new entries by:
+The hc_entry.py script automates the creation of new entries by:
 - Assigning the next available identifier in the format HC-###.
 - Updating a central YAML registry (hc_registry.yaml) with details about the new entry.
 - Creating blank template files for specific categories (e.g., Modeling, Notebook, Output, Documentation) in the appropriate project directories.